the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 `
 ~~~~~~~

-The JavaScript file imports a *style.css* file.
-We will revisit the `import` (and `export`) statement later.
+The JavaScript file imports a *style.css* file which applies all its CSS to the HTML.
 Furthermore, the JavaScript file uses the DOM API to manipulate the HTML.
 We will use the DOM API throughout the following sections to read from and write to the HTML.
 For now, let's examine the JavaScript code in this file.

 The `document` object is a globally available built-in object for client-side JavaScript in the browser.
 This object represents your access point to the HTML of your website.
 In this case, it gives you access to the *index.html* file, because the JavaScript file is loaded in this file.
 By using methods on the `document` object, we can read information from the HTML or write information to the HTML.
 In this example, the code performs the latter by writing new inner HTML to the selected HTML element.